davesnuthouse/RedGuild/README.md

 * Redo the way DKP table saves to a single button commit, with a rollback to a backup copy of data
 * Better handling for 2 editors at the same time (wasn't original scope)
 * Add flag on DKP table to show alts
-* Replace SYNC summary with the one from GuildCrafting

 Outstanding bugs: